 For over 20 years, I have been a student of yoga and meditation, and I teach yoga on the side.
 It is my habit to study the texts and practices of as many of the world’s wisdom traditions as I can.
 I often use mindfulness practices, like guided imagery, in my therapeutic work.
 The research showing the psychological and neurobiological benefits of mindfulness techniques, including prayer, is extensive and still growing.
-To keep up on this research, I follow the work of, among others, Dr. Daniel Siegel and Dr. Kristin Neff, and Dr. Bessel Van Der Kolk.
+To keep up on this research, I follow the work of, among others, Dr. Daniel Siegel, Dr. Kristin Neff, and Dr. Bessel Van Der Kolk.
 I continue to study the work of Dr. Brene’ Brown and am a certified Daring Way™ facilitator.

 Clients and friends often ask me, “How can you do it?
 Doesn’t being a therapist bring you down?”
 And my answer to that is, unequivocally, that I love my work.
-I feel privileged to be working with the people who are changing their lives in order to live more authentically and experience more joy in their relationships.
-I think that benefits everyone.
+I feel so privileged to help people who are working to live more authentically and find more joy in their relationships.
+I believe that work benefits everyone.

 - Certified EMDR therapist for trauma